Cavalletta98/Behavioral-Architecture-with-Real-Simulation-AutonomousNav/README.md

 - Find
 - Track

-The user can interact with the robot by sendi a play command follow by a goTo+room
+The user can interact with the robot by sending a play command follow by a goTo+room
 # Software architecture and states diagrams
 ## Software architecture
 The architercture is composed by 5 components: